mwstowe/foff-milter/README.md

 When a SIGHUP signal is received, FOFF Milter will:
 - Reload the main configuration file (`foff-milter.toml`)
 - Reload all detection modules from the modules directory
+- Update spam detection rules and thresholds in real-time
 - Apply new settings without dropping existing connections
 - Log the reload status for monitoring

-This allows for real-time updates to spam detection rules and configuration changes without service downtime.
+This allows for real-time updates to spam detection rules, configuration changes, and module modifications without service downtime.

 ## Configuration System